oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 ### Red Hat Enterprise Linux Hosts

-You can use a standard Red Hat Enterprise Linux 6 installation on capable hardware as a host.
-Red Hat Enterprise Virtualization supports hosts running Red Hat Enterprise Linux 6 Server AMD64/Intel 64 version.
+You can use a standard Red Hat Enterprise Linux 6 installation on capable hardware as a host. oVirt supports hosts running Red Hat Enterprise Linux 6 Server AMD64/Intel 64 version.

 Adding a host can take some time, as the following steps are completed by the platform: virtualization checks, installation of packages, creation of bridge and a reboot of the host.
 Use the Details pane to monitor the hand-shake process as the host and management system establish a connection.